jacobeisenstein/gt-css-class/README.md

 ### Part 2: Content ###

 **Week 6: Text classification and regression**
 + February 11.
+Reading: [Text as Data: The Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts](http://stanford.edu/~jgrimmer/tad2.pdf) by Grimmer and Stewart, 2013.
++ February 13.
 Reading: [A few useful things to know about machine learning](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf) by Domingos, 2012.
-[Text as Data: The Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts](http://stanford.edu/~jgrimmer/tad2.pdf) by Grimmer and Stewart, 2013.
-+ February 13.
-Reading: [A computational approach to politeness](http://www.stanford.edu/~jurafsky/pubs/politeness-acl13.pdf) by Cristian Danescu-Nicolescu-Mizil et al, 2013.
+[A computational approach to politeness](http://www.stanford.edu/~jurafsky/pubs/politeness-acl13.pdf) by Cristian Danescu-Nicolescu-Mizil et al, 2013.
-  [Towards a model of formal and informal address in English](http://www.aclweb.org/anthology/E/E12/E12-1064.pdf) by Faruqui and Pado, 2012.
 + February 14.
 Deadline to register for [PoliInformatics Unshared Task](https://sites.google.com/site/unsharedtask2014/) and get free data, with great final project potential.

 **Weeks 7 and 8: Topic models**
 + February 18.
 Reading: [Probabilistic topic models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf) by David Blei, 2012.
   Optional helpful [tutorial](http://www.scottbot.net/HIAL/?p=19113) on topic models from a Digital Humanities perspective.
 + February 20.
 Reading: [The Issue Adjusted Ideal Point Model](http://arxiv.org/abs/1209.6004) by Gerrish and Blei, 2012.
+You can also watch the [video](http://techtalks.tv/talks/predicting-legislative-roll-calls-from-text/54393/).
 + February 21.
 [Project 1](Project1.md) due at 5pm.
 + February 25.
-No class?
-Or a guest lecture.
+No class.
+Watch [Probabilistic topic models](http://techtalks.tv/talks/probabilistic-topic-models/57678/) by Blei and [The impression of influence](http://www.youtube.com/watch?v=2Oym-Z1M3W4) by Grimmer.
+Reading: [You Are What You Tweet: Analyzing Twitter for Public Health](http://www.cs.jhu.edu/~mdredze/publications/twitter_health_icwsm_11.pdf)‎by Paul and Dredze, 2011.
+You can optionally watch a whole course on Bayesian Generative Models (which generalize topic models) [here](http://techtalks.tv/talks/bayesian-generative-modelling-part-1/54782/).
 + February 27.
 Topics and networks.
 Reading: [Hierarchical relational models for document networks](Hierarchical relational models for document networks) by Chang and Blei, 2010.
 (Warning: mathy!
 It's okay if you can't follow all of section 3, but do make sure you read and understand the rest of the paper.)
 + February 28. **Drop deadline**.
 [Project 2](Project2.md) out.

 **Week 9: Memes, text reuse, and censorship**
 + March 4.
 Reading: [Meme-tracking and the dynamics of the news cycle](http://snap.stanford.edu/class/cs224w-readings/leskovec09meme.pdf) by Leskovec, Backstrom, and Kleinberg, 2009.
-*and one more?*
 + March 6.
 Reading: [Censorship and deletion practices in Chinese social media](http://journals.uic.edu/ojs/index.php/fm/article/view/3943/3169) by Bamman, O'Connor, and Smith, 2012.
 [Tracing the flow of policy ideas in legislatures](http://www.kenbenoit.net/pdfs/NDATAD2013/PolicyIdeas2013TextasData.pdf) by Wilkerson, Smith, and Stramp, 2013.

 ### Part 3: Methods ###

 **Week 10: Time series and elections**
 + March 11.
-Reading: [From tweets to polls](http://www.aaai.org/ocs/index.php/ICWSM/ICWSM10/paper/viewFile/1536/1842) by O'Connor et al., 2010. *Plus another forecasting paper*
+Reading: [Predicting the present](http://www.google.com/googleblogs/pdfs/google_predicting_the_present.pdf) by Choi and Varian ([video](http://www.youtube.com/watch?v=0OfKJWydzr0)).
+[From tweets to polls](http://www.aaai.org/ocs/index.php/ICWSM/ICWSM10/paper/viewFile/1536/1842) by O'Connor et al., 2010.
 + March 13.
 Reading: [More tweets, more votes](http://brenocon.com/tweet_share_elex_analysis_of.../SSRN-id2235423.pdf) by Joseph DiGrazia et al, 2013.
 	[How (not) to predict elections](http://cs.wellesley.edu/~pmetaxas/How-Not-To-Predict-Elections.pdf) by Metaxas et al, 2011.
 + March 14.
 [Project 2](Project2.md) due at 5pm.